 We pursue several lines of research in the Speech & Language Lab.
 In one line of work, we investigate the structure of the speech plan in child and adult language via measurement of speech acoustics and kinematics.
 In a second line of work, we use individual difference measures to investigate how language and nonlanguage subsystems interact to support the development of hierarchically organized speech.
-In a third line of work, we investigate the relative weightings of speech factors that contribute to the perception of disorder and the social import of these weightings.
+In a third line of work, we investigate the relative weightings of speech factors that contribute to the perception of typical and disordered rhythm.
 Our research is supported in part by the National institute of Child Health and Human Development.

 Project Title: Speech Rhythm Acquisition